Area-53-Robotics/53D-High-Stakes-Notebook/entries/goal-rush-mech-1/brainstorm.typ

   name: "Idea 2",
   image: image("brainstorm/goal-rush-idea-2.excalidraw.svg"),
   description: [
-    Unlike ideas 1 and 3 that insert between the mobile goal, this idea uses the rubber bumper to slam into the mobile goal’s interior.
-Since this idea would clamp onto the mobile goal from the interior, there is a square gusset to push against the mobile goal’s umbrella.
+    Unlike ideas 1 and 3 that insert between the mobile goal, this idea uses the rubber bumper to slam into the mobile goal's interior.
+Since this idea would clamp onto the mobile goal from the interior, there is a square gusset to push against the mobile goal's umbrella.
 This would knock over the mobile goal.
   ],
   pros: [
     - *Control* - We can knock over mobile goals.